Will Virginia cover the spread vs. West Virginia? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 67.2 points per game the Cavaliers record are only 2.4 more points than the Mountaineers allow (64.8).
+- Last year, the 67.8 points per game the Cavaliers scored were only 3.1 fewer points than the Mountaineers gave up (70.9).

-- When Virginia totals more than 64.8 points, it is 2-1 against the spread and 3-0 overall.
+- When Virginia scored more than 70.9 points last season, it went 5-4 against the spread and 10-0 overall.

+- The Mountaineers put up an average of 76 points per game last year, 15.5 more points than the 60.5 the Cavaliers allowed.

+- When it scored more than 60.5 points last season, West Virginia went 16-11 against the spread and 18-11 overall.

 Bet on this or any college basketball matchup at BetMGM